All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Tree pollen:

-• Silver acacia (a genus of tropical trees)
+• Silver acacia (genus of tropical trees)

 • Black alder (sticky)

-• Weeping birch
+• Downy birch

 • Paper mulberry